Book & Greeting Card Ordering Information

-Please note that for all sales that are not face-to-face sales (i.e., they're mail, phone & online sales) I do need the complete mailing address of the person placing the order & paying for it, even if the purchase is being sent elsewhere.
+Please note that for all sales that are not face-to-face sales (i.e., they're mail, phone & online sales) I do need the complete name and mailing address of the person placing the order & paying for it, even if the purchase is being sent elsewhere.
 This is primarily for financial security reasons - to help ensure that no-one else is using your card or cheque book fraudulently.
-But providing your postal address also means that if the parcel is undeliverable to your gift recipient, for some reason, I am able to send your purchase on to you.
+But providing your name and postal address also means that if the parcel is undeliverable to your gift recipient, for some reason, I am usually able to arrange to send your purchase on to you.

 If you want a particularly personal message written inside the book I recommend you do this yourself, or mail a card direct to the recipient with your personal message inside it.
 They can then keep your card inside the book (cards often end up being used as much-appreciated bookmarks).

 I can include a note advising the recipient who the present is from, if requested, however I recommend that the gift giver notifies the recipient in person, prior to delivery (the gift can of course be kept anonymous if you prefer, also).

 If your purchase is a gift, please tick ‘gift’ so I know not to let the cat out of the bag if I have to ring up with a query.

 Online order receipts are emailed direct to you, they are not sent with the books.
 However please note that by law the value of all goods being sent out of Australia must be clearly stated on the accompanying documents.
 This means that if Uncle Cyril in London reads the fine print on the customs declaration form, he’ll know how much you spent on him.